RamitKataria/top-down-shooter/README.md

 - As a user, I want my bullets to reverse their direction when they hit a wall.

+- As a user, I want all the bullets to disappear when I hit backspace on my keyboard.

 - As a user, I want the game to have several walls that teleport me to their base (brown dot)